daryllxd/lifelong-learning/self-improvement/self-discipline/focus-and-willpower.md

-## How I got to 200 productive hours a month
+# How I got to 200 productive hours a month
 [Reference](https://qotoqot.com/blog/improving-focus/)

 - This is 6 hours a day in a month.
-- Productive environment: increase the friction required to slip into distracting activities, so that it takes a significant effort to get distracted.
+- ***Productive environment: increase the friction required to slip into distracting activities, so that it takes a significant effort to get distracted.***
-- What is more effective--eliminate everything distracting from your workstation and using a separate device for leisure in another room.
+- Effective: eliminate everything distracting from your workstation and using a separate device for leisure in another room.
 - Unsubscribe/mute/unfollow too-active posters, which includes all non-professional news.
 - Re politics: you can't do anything meaningful about these events.
 - Re phone: you shouldn't be able to mindlessly reach for it to escape your current task with a "quick check."